linode/developers/hugo/content/platform/migrate-to-linode/migrate-from-shared-hosting-to-linode.md

 3. Now check your website's IP address in your browser.
 Your website should be displayed.

-    {: .note }
-    >
+    {{< note >}}

-    > Your website may not yet function completely correctly if it is URL-dependent.
+Your website may not yet function completely correctly if it is URL-dependent.
 A website created with WordPress is an example of a URL-dependent website.
 Because you're using the IP address instead of the URL, WordPress gets confused.
 It should start working correctly once you move your domain to point to Linode.

+{{< /note >}}

 ### A Note About Email